carlosrobertofreire/ibs-reader/README.md

 A new file `IBSReader/output.txt` will be generated.

-Open this file and see how your debit knowledge base organized your [Itaú Bank](https://www.itau.com.br/) statements.
+Open this file and see how `IBS Reader` organized your [Itaú Bank](https://www.itau.com.br/) statements.

 ## Authors